8 Reasons Why Your Business Needs an EHS Audit

 To realize these goals, your EHS team must first have a baseline understanding of your organization’s environment, health, and safety practices and impact.

-This baseline is revealed through conducting an EHS audit, either independently by your business or through a third party.
+This baseline is revealed through conducting an Environmental, Health and Safety (EHS) audit, either independently by your business or through a third party.
 This audit information can then be used to ensure compliance (both from a regulatory standpoint and internal standards), make necessary changes, and improve processes.

 8 Reasons For an EHS Audit